TeresaRM/Furhat-skills/Conference Meet & Greet Skill/README.md

-# Conference Meet & Greet Skill
+# Conference Meet & Greet Skills

 ## Description
 This skill was designed for a Furhat demo at the SLT CDT Conference 2022.